-It is the responsibility of the Head of School, the Head of Medication and Head of Care to ensure that the procedures and statements outlined in this policy are adhered to.
+It is the responsibility of the Head of School, the Head of Medication to ensure that the procedures and statements outlined in this policy are adhered to.

 Prescription Medicine which needs to be taken during the School day will be kept in a locked cupboard and dispensed by a qualified member of the Medication Team on duty.